The rambling thoughts of a long-term Windows guy who’s hungry for a desktop refresh.

 Recently, I’ve wondered if my computer lifestyle is negatively affecting my creativity.
 Can the desktop look and feel make or break one’s creativity or inspiration?
 Do I deserve to be creative?
 Is something holding me back?
 More on that later.

-Here in Japan, at one of the schools where I work, there is a beautiful iMac display on my boss’s desk.
-Every time I look at it, I’m reminded that in all the years I’ve been addicted to PCs, I’ve never had a visual desktop experience as sophisticated as that iMac.
+Here in Japan, at one of the schools where I work, there is a beautiful iMac on my boss’s desk.
+Every time I look at it, I’m reminded that I’ve never had a computer monitor that looks as sophisticated as that iMac in all the years I’ve loved PCs.
 Is it more the UI or the beautiful shiny glass screen?

 My Windows history